Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 The sticker price on Lusha's pricing page tells only part of the story.
 Here are the costs that catch teams off guard:

 CRM integration paywall.
-Salesforce and HubSpot integration is locked to the Scale plan.
-If your team runs on Salesforce (most enterprise teams do), you are looking at custom enterprise pricing just to get contacts into your CRM automatically.
-Pro and Premium users must export and import manually or use third-party tools.
+Full two-way Salesforce and HubSpot sync is gated to the Scale plan.
+If your team runs on Salesforce (most enterprise teams do), you are looking at custom enterprise pricing to get automatic, bidirectional CRM workflows.
+Lower tiers get basic push/export functionality only.

 Mid-cycle additions.
 Adding users or purchasing additional credits mid-contract incurs charges immediately, not at renewal.
 This makes budget forecasting difficult for growing teams.